 Linda doing the legendary hit by the Everly Brothers, "When Will I Be Loved"

 Linda doing the Cat Stevens hit, "First Cut Is The Deepest"

 Linda in 1974 doing "You're No Good"

-We'll close this birthday celebration with Linda doing a smoking version of the Martha and the Vandellas smash hit, "Heat Wave"
+We'll close this birthday celebration with Linda doing a smoking version of the Martha and the Vandellas smash hit in 1976, "Heat Wave"

 They made the pilgrimage to San Francisco, where they had more than a little effect on many of the bands playing around those parts.
 The Thirteenth Floor Elevators may have been uneven talents at times, but it was no doubt due to the radical amounts of psychedelics ingested by all the players around those times.

 The Elevators, and Roky's story as well, read like epic tragedies of an era when experimentation was in, when we sang that "The Kingdom of Heaven is Within You," and believed that a little rebellion against the machine would be relatively harmless, which of course it wasn't.
 I met him after he had been discharged from Rusk State Hospital and was still in the Austin State Hospital, and helped promote and produce a couple of his first appearances after leaving that gothic institution where Friday night movies and dances inspired such tunes as "I Waltzed (Walked) With A Zombie," "Creature With the Atom Brain," "Two Headed Dog," and other very interesting songs.

 Rather than go any further into the legend here, we'll move into the videos.
 There's precious little live video performances of the band, and most of the Elevators' music out there are from the studio recordings set to stills.
 But I found a bit, so enjoy one of the most unique sounds in the history of modern music!
 For your enjoyment, Roky Erickson and the Thirteenth Floor Elevators!